JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/jiegwuatu42-web_wireless-signoff.md

 3. The data will be encrypted and decrypted using TLS Encryption.
-   - The encryption/decryption will happen at two different times: [6]
+   - The encryption/decryption will happen at two different times: [2] [5] [6]
      - Communication to Server
+       - Communication references devices used to connect microcontroller to internet:
+         - 4G LTE
+         - Wi-Fi
      - Server to User
 4. The server must be accessible via the Internet.
 5. The data received must be displayed in a user friendly format.
+    - User Interface will be a webpage.
-User Interface will use Graphical Interface.
+    - User Interface will use Graphical Interface.
+    - User Interface falls in line with W3C Standards.
+[7]